Development applications now require less input from other government agencies as we build a faster, simpler, more efficient planning system.

 - apply the referral provisions.

-Proposed changes for Transport Oriented Development accelerated precincts
+Changes for Transport Oriented Development Accelerated Precincts

 2021 changes